 A quick test revealed that the same issue occurs for other cookies, that are set in the constructor and are later 'deleted' from a websocket connection - the cookies remain unchanged.

-Updated by Korneel Dumon 8 months ago
+Updated by Korneel Dumon about 1 year ago

 - Status changed from New to InProgress

 - Assignee set to Korneel Dumon